-New Photography Gear never made a photographer better, only our imagination, hard work and creativity can do that..
+New Photography Gear never made a photographer better, only imagination, hard work, practice and creativity can do that..

 I’ll start by saying this list is comprised only of kit that I use regularly.
 There is nothing controversial here but I would say straight out that I don’t think there is any really significant difference between Sony, Canon and Nikon cameras and lenses these days.
 My preference for Canon is based on experience and my ownership of their lenses.
 The fact is that after ten years of commercial shooting, I know exactly how to nail a shot true to my vision with Canon cameras.
-Others will prefer Sony, others Nikon.
-Probably for exactly the same reason.
+Some will prefer Sony, others Nikon, probably for exactly the same reason.

 I’m a DSLR guy.
-I’ve nothing against mirrorless cameras, in fact I’d really love to have one.
-I just can’t justify the expense as the 5DS in particular offers pretty close resolution and given that my audience is primarily on the internet I can’t see the upgrade making any significant difference.
-Apart from the 5DS I have 5Ds Mk IV and Mk III.
+I’ve nothing against mirrorless cameras, in fact, I’d love to have one.
+I can’t justify the expense as the 5DS in particular offers pretty close resolution.
+Given that my audience is primarily on the internet, I can’t see the upgrade making any significant difference.
+Apart from the 5DS, I have a 5D Mk IV and a 550D.

 The Canon 550D has the same 18 MP APS-C sensor as the 7D.
-Although it lacked the dual processor of the 7D it is still a decent camera.
-In fact when I opted to upgrade to full frame it was the 7D that I sold.
-I had my 550D converted to infrared a couple of years ago and its given the camera a new lease of life.
+Although it lacked the dual processor of the 7D, it is still a decent camera.
+When I opted to upgrade to full frame, it was the 7D that I sold.
+I had my 550D converted to infrared a couple of years ago, and it’s given the camera a new lease of life.

-360° Cameras were fascinating when they first appeared and as well as the gimmicks I found ways to use the video capability creatively in ordinary video.
-You’d never know that we didn’t hire a crane or a helicopter in those sequences!
+360° Cameras were fascinating when they first appeared, and as well as the gimmicks, I found ways to use the video capability creatively in traditional, ‘flat’ video.
+You’d never know we didn’t hire a crane or a helicopter in those sequences!